-What if I made a mistake on a report that has already been submitted to the ATO?
+What if I made a mistake on a report that I have already submitted to the ATO?

-If you find a mistake on a pay event that already been submitted via the STP report and accepted by the ATO, then there are two ways you can make an adjustment.
+If you find a mistake on a pay event that was already submitted via the STP report and accepted by the ATO, then there are two ways you can make an adjustment.

 Method 1 – Replace ATO Pay Event via STP

 You are able to use the option Replace ATO Pay Event if: